JHU-PL-Lab/www-fpse/style-guide.md

 # OCaml Style Guide for Functional Programming in Software Engineering

-Authors: Kelvin Qian and Scott Smith
+Author: Kelvin Qian with updates by Scott Smith

 ## Preface